dekoza/mtgpl/docs/_sources/RNA.rst.txt

 :mtgtip:`Kaya, Orzhov Usurper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/d/fdb4b2ef-5196-4f7f-88ff-64b2cdb36c6b.jpg?1584831630|https://scryfall.com/card/rna/186/kaya-orzhov-usurper?utm_source=api>`
    +1: Exile up to two target cards from a single graveyard.
 You gain 2 life if at least one creature card was exiled this way.

-   −1: Exile target nonland permanent with converted mana cost 1 or less.
+   −1: Exile target nonland permanent with mana value 1 or less.

    −5: Kaya, Orzhov Usurper deals damage to target player equal to the number of cards that player owns in exile and you gain that much life.